PROBABLE, LIKELY, TRUE

 And no one can acquire these abilities without great effort — a sensible man will make a laborious effort not in order to speak and act among human beings, but so as to be able to speak and act in a way that pleases the god as much as possible.
 (Plato, Phaedrus, 273e; C. W. p.
 550)

-Socrates has thus imposed the pathos of inaccessible truth, implying that rhetorical discourse is constructed on the basis of the likely, of verisimilitude, that is, on a pseudo-representation making it possible to forgo truth.
-Essentially, the function of persuasion is attached to argumentative rhetoric rather as a stigma marking its congenital incapacity to attain and even to approach the Truth, the Being and the Gods.
+Note that such a conversion involves following a master, not to say a guru; is it so different from following a good speaker that is, « a good man that speaks well”?
+In any case, Socrates has thus imposed the pathos of inaccessible truth, implying that rhetorical discourse is constructed on the basis of the plausible, of verisimilitude, that is, on a pseudo-representation that makes it possible to dispense with truth.
+In essence, the function of persuasion is attached to argumentative rhetoric as a stigma that marks its congenital inability to attain or even approach the truth, the essence and the gods.
 The probable bears no relation to the true.
-To live in persuasion is to live in the world of belief and opinion, in the “cave” and not in the light of the truth.
-This apparently ineradicable view of rhetorical argumentation is rooted in the anti-democratic and antisocial criticism that Socrates addresses to the institutional, political and judicial discourses trying to handle the problems of the City.
+To live in the world of persuasion is to live in the world of beliefs and opinions, in the “cave” and not in the light of the truth.

 4. The Aristotelian de-dramatization:

-The probable oriented towards the true
+The probable is oriented towards the true

-(1) The true and the approximately true are apprehended by the same faculty; it may also be noted that (2) men have a sufficient natural instinct for what is true, and (3) usually do arrive at the truth.
+(1) The true and the approximately true are apprehended by the same faculty; it may also be noted that (2) men have a sufficient natural instinct for what is true, and (3) they usually do arrive at the truth.
 Hence the man who makes a good guess at truth is likely to make a good guess at probabilities (Aristotle, Rhet., 1355a 14-15; RR, p.
-101; my numbering);
+101; our numbering);

-Fourth, manipulative rhetoric does not work, “things that are true and things that are just have a natural tendency to prevail over their opposites” (id., 1355a20; p.
-101) — a wonderfully optimistic claim; finally, to top it off, it is possible to establish an ethical control on speech: “for we must not make people believe what is bad” (id., 1355a30; p.
+A wonderfully optimistic statement.
+And finally, it is possible to establish an ethical control over speech: “for we must not make people believe what is bad” (id., 1355a30; p.
 101).